playermissile/scrolling_tutorial/index.rst

 As in the horizontal scrolling examples above, the combined scrolling examples will also use the page-per-line memory layout: 256 bytes per line.

-Horizontal course scrolling requires an ``LMS`` address for every display list line in the scrolling region, and using this memory layout means that the low byte of that address is modified for every scroll.
+Horizontal coarse scrolling requires an ``LMS`` address for every display list line in the scrolling region, and using this memory layout means that the low byte of that address is modified for every scroll.
 The high byte is unmodified.

-Vertical course scrolling using this display list and memory layout is convenient because the vertical position of the viewport is solely dependent on the high byte of the memory address; the low byte is unchanged.
+Vertical coarse scrolling using this display list and memory layout is convenient because the vertical position of the viewport is solely dependent on the high byte of the memory address; the low byte is unchanged.